Tailwind CSS Line Clamp

 Breakpoint Modifiers

 Tailwind CSS provides breakpoint modifiers to conditionally apply the utility only when the screen hits the defined breakpoint.
 This is especially helpful for applying effects only on specific screens.
-Use Tailwind's breakpoint modifiers like- sm
+Use Tailwind's breakpoint modifiers like- sm, md, etc., to apply the line clamp utilities only on the defined breakpoint and above.

 Custom Line Clamp